What is Head Start?

 A comprehensive early childhood program for preschool children, infants and toddlers and their families.

 Low-income families with children under Kindergarten age (birth to five).
-Also eligible are foster children, families who are homeless and families receiving SSI or TANF.
+Also eligible are foster children, families who are homeless and families receiving SSI, TANF, or SNAP.

 Head Start can serve children ages 8 weeks through 5 years.
 A child’s 5th birthday must be after August 15th of the current school year.

 To begin the enrollment process, a parent or legal guardian can either click on the red “APPLY HERE” button on the home page of our website or go to the “How to Apply” tab on our website and click on the red “APPLY HERE” button.
 In order for the application to be considered complete, we will need a copy of the child’s up to date shot record on the Tennessee state form and an up to date physical, along with proof of all income for a year.

 The following documents are needed to complete the child’s enrollment application: